How can we reduce the release of plastic microparticles from synthetic garments?

 plastic in the environment

-Why are micro-particles so worrying?
+Why are microparticles so concerning?

 What strategies should you adopt?

-• Favoring natural fibers
+• Favor natural fibers

 • Guppyfriend bag